Chinese handball: Gameplay and rules

+1v1 duels or American-style 2v2 can also be played, with teams alternating hitting the ball and points awarded whenever the opposing team fails to make a valid return.

+Chinese handball, like its American relative and other playground games, is generally self-regulated.
+This means rules may be customized for any given match by those playing.
+In cases where the validity of a shot is disputed or there is disagreement over who was closest to a ball that was left to bounce twice, those outside the dispute may decide the call, or the round is replayed.
+Refereeing is democratic, and if most players on the court agree on a decision, the player in question is expected to accept it.
+There is often room for debate or talk-back, colloquially known as "fishmongering" among New York's Upper East Side Chinese Handball communities, but with rounds lasting only a few minutes, flow of play is prioritized over prolonged discussion.

+Variations

 In New York variations of the sport, "watermelons" are a risky alternative to hitting the ball.
 When the ball has bounced once, players may duck under the ball (usually their head is required to pass directly under the ball's flight path) to complete a watermelon.
 The ball is then allowed to bounce an additional time before another player must hit it, or watermelon it again.
+In some versions of the game, multiple watermelons in a row are not permitted.
 If any part of the player's body hits the ball, or the ball's next bounce lands out of bounds, the watermelon is invalid and the player who attempted it is out.
 Watermelons can serve as a good way to force one's opponent to the back of the court in 1v1s, to slow down the speed of play, or to catch opponents off-guard for an easy out.
+In some versions of the game, however, watermelons are illegal once the game has reached the 1v1 stage to ensure that each player has a fair chance of returning the ball.
 To prevent unfair aces, serves are often required to be "melonable", meaning someone could feasibly fit their head under the ball, and the ball's second bounce, were it to be "watermeloned", would be in-bounds.
+Variations without this rule often allow the first player to reject a bad or difficult serve by saying "no take".
 Serves may be hit or thrown.

-Chinese handball, like its American relative and other playground games, is generally self-regulated.
-This means rules may be customized for any given match by those playing.
-In cases where the validity of a shot is disputed or there is disagreement over who was closest to a ball that was left to bounce twice, those outside the dispute may decide the call, or the round is replayed.
-Refereeing is democratic, and if most players on the court agree on a decision, the player in question is expected to accept it.
-There is often room for debate or talk-back, colloquially known as "fishmongering" among New York's Upper East Side Chinese Handball communities, but with rounds lasting only a few minutes, flow of play is prioritized over prolonged discussion.